maddy-codes/R-Introduction-with-notes/README.md

 Packages in R contain a collection of R functions, data, and compiled code in a defined form.
 There are thousands of packages available to extend the functionality of R. Explore and learn from these packages to enhance your R programming skills.

 ---

-Happy coding with R!
-If you have any questions or need further assistance, feel free to explore the scripts and examples provided in this repository.